 Welcome to the Club...

-The Eight-Timers Club!!!
+…The Eight-Timers Club!!!

 Though I love when I look at the queue to see that Steve Martin is hosting, that said, this trend of having him and Buck Henry host twice in a season is a little much.
-It seems that every time this happens one of the two visits is great while the other is just mediocre.
+It seems that every time this happens one of the two visits is excellent while the other is just mediocre.
 In this case, this second visit was the latter.

-As always, just because I found this to be an average episode, I am by no means saying that it was bad.
+As always, just because I found this to be an average episode, I am by no means saying that it was terrible.
 Steve Martin did his Steve Martin thing and the cast performed with high energy.
 The sketches were also good enough to keep me entertained.
 I just feel that the high-frequency of hosting visits keeps the show from feeling special.

 Oh yeah, and it didn't help that have of the show was devoted to setting up the debut of Paul and Linda McCartney's latest music video which ended up filling four segments.
-Now that I think about it, this was my main issues with this episode because when it didn't feel like a promotional tool the show was pretty solid.
+Now that I think about it, this was my main issues with this episode because when it didn't feel like a promotional tool, the show was pretty solid.